Codefastly/react-carousel/README.md

 - ✅ **Tests** as documentation and usage examples
 - 📖 **Well documented ReadMe** showing how to install and use
 - ⚖️ **License favoring Open Source** and collaboration

-## 🔀 Related information

-This application was generated using the [<⚡⚛️> TypeScript React Library Template](https://github.com/Codefastly/typescript-react_library-vite_template).
-Feel free to check it out and star the repo! 🌟😊🙌